 The Functional Movement Screen (FMS) assesses movement patterns, it is a screen of coordinated full body movements.
 The tests place individuals in positions that stress their stability, mobility and balance and can identify those who use compensatory movements or are asymmetrical from right to left side of their body.
 This screen was developed by Gray Cook and Lee Burton.

-See blog for more information.
+See blog (/post-concussion-assessment-and-treatment) for more information.

 WHAT IS VESTIBULAR REHABILITATION?